Skip to main content

 How can I safely paint my asbestos fence?

-Please review the WA GOVT Department of Health Guidance Note on Asbestos Cement Fences which is available on their About asbestos webpage.
+For more information, please review the WA GOVT Department of Health Guidance Note on Asbestos Cement Fences.

 My landlord did not tell us that there was asbestos in our rental before we moved in, what are my legal rights?